andrewbrooke/github-lang-getter/README.md

 Return the language makeup of a user's repositories, in bytes

+The numbers returned by this method reflect the number of bytes committed by all contributors.

     var visibility = 'all'; // can be all, public, or private var token = 'YOUR-ACCESS-TOKEN'; // https://github.com/settings/tokens
     langGetter.getRepoLanguages(visibility, token).then((result) => {